dbhys/milas-nginx-ui/README.md

 To build a frontend-web-server docker image with nginx.

-Nginx version: 1.15.2, base image is alpine. added "bash, vim, unzip, curl", in order to do some operations in container.
+Nginx version: 1.23.1, base image is alpine. added "bash, vim, unzip, curl", in order to do some operations in container.
+This version use template to support environment variables inside configuration.

 And default Timezone is "Asia/Shanghai"